leroymattingly/CardTiltswift/README.md

-This is the starter project for a Ray Wenderlich tutorial on animating table view cells.
+This is a starter project modified from Ray Wenderlich's tutorial on animating table view cells (for Anthony).